isaac-briandt/react-test-typescript/README.md

 run "npm install" in your terminal.

-run npm run dev to start the project.
+run "npm run dev" to start the project.